sid-r-singh/markdown-preview/README.md

 ## Motivation

-I made this project because I enjoy learning.
-I wanted to see if I can build a Markdown preview with Clojurescript/Reagent.
+I made this project because I enjoy Clojurescript and Reagent.
+I've created some small projects in React but wanted to see how it compares to Reagent/Clojurescript.

 ## Tech/Frameworks Used